relikd/lektor-recipes/README.md

 3. Run `make dev server` to run a local server and preview the page.

-4. For distribution run `make dist build` and add an [official deploy](https://www.getlektor.com/docs/deployment/).
+4. For distribution run `make build pdf deploy` and add an [official deploy](https://www.getlektor.com/docs/deployment/).

 ### Modify